elementor/elementor-developers-docs/src/deprecations/deprecated-function.md

 The original method was renamed to `register()`.
 But, we didn't remove the `add_item()` method, we simply added a deprecation handler to inform developers still using this method to replace it with the new name.

-After eight major versions the code will look like this:
+After eight major versions, the code will look like this:

 ```php
 class Items {